How Many Times Do You Look at a Profile Before Communicating?

 When using guided communication, people will look at another person’s profile a little more than one time before communicating (1.2 times on average).
 When using eHarmony Mail, however, it takes almost 3 views before sending an email (2.9 to be exact).
 There are other several factors that make a difference, too.

-It turns out that older people take longer to message someone through guided communication while younger people take longer via eHarmony mail.
+It turns out that senior singles take longer to message someone through guided communication while younger people take longer via eHarmony mail.
 An average 40-year-old will take 1.3 glances while a 21-year-old will take 1.1 glances before entering guided communication.
 For eHarmony mail the opposite is true.
 The average 21-year-old will look at a profile 3.1 times, while the average 40-year-old will look 2.9 times before initiating communication.

 People who are more extroverted and those who are more open to long-distance love will communicate after fewer profile views.
 Extremely shy people look 1.6 times and extremely extroverted people look 0.9 times.
 Interestingly, research on personality types shows that introverts and extroverts use the internet for the same purposes and disclose the same amount of personal information about themselves, but introverts enjoy communicating online more and feel it is better for forming interpersonal relationships (Schiffrin